BILL NUMBER: S1380A

 ment.
 Many children regularly attend their local playground, putting

-them at an unnecessary risk for long-term exposure.
+them at an unnecessary risk for long-term exposure to chemicals.

 Under existing law, schools are prohibited from spraying pesticides on